|Photo by James Berry|

-Karl is an architect, writer and commentator on the Middle East.
-He is Senior Associate Partner at PLP Architecture in London and co-author of Manifesto: Towards a New Humanism in Architecture which was included in 100 Artists’ Manifestos: from the Futurists to the Stuckists, a survey of 100 influential art manifestos from the last 100 years.
+Karl is an architect, satirist and commentator on the Middle East.
+He is a Partner at PLP Architecture in London and co-author of Manifesto: Towards a New Humanism in Architecture which was included in 100 Artists’ Manifestos: from the Futurists to the Stuckists, a survey of 100 influential art manifestos from the last 100 years.
 He has practised architecture in London and Beirut, and taught for five years at the American University of Beirut.

-Karl has written for a number of international publications and organisations, such as The Independent, The Sunday Times, Foreign Policy, Politico, The Atlantic, Buzzfeed, Open Democracy, The Globe and Mail, The Los Angeles Review of Books, Creative Time Reports, New Humanist, Vice, The National, Al-Akhbar English, Now, Jadaliyya, Syria Deeply, Daily News Egypt, World Architecture News, Index on Censorship, Die Presse, Springerin, Mark Magazine, Novo, Urban Design, Glass, Blueprint, and An-nahar Cultural Supplement and he contributes regularly to the online publications such as Culture Wars.
-He also writes a weekly satirical column in Arabic at Now Lebanon.
+He has written for a number of international publications and organisations, such as The Independent, The Sunday Times, Foreign Policy, Politico, The Atlantic, Buzzfeed, Open Democracy, The Globe and Mail, The Los Angeles Review of Books, Creative Time Reports, New Humanist, Vice, The National, Al-Akhbar English, Now, Jadaliyya, Syria Deeply, Daily News Egypt, World Architecture News, Index on Censorship, Die Presse, Springerin, The Architectural Review, Mark Magazine, Novo, Urban Design, Glass, Blueprint, An-nahar Cultural Supplement, and Culture Wars.

 He has spoken on a range of issues such as art, architecture, urbanism and politics, at MoMA, the Barbican, Internazionale Ferrara, the London School of Economics, Oxford University, Yale and many others.
 He appears regularly on the BBC and other media outlets.
 He presented his argument for open borders in a TedX talk in London in 2011 and an argument for removing planning constraints and allowing people to build whatever they want in BBC Radio 4 'Four Thought' broadcast.
 He has also taken part in BBC Radio 3 programmes reviewing the Islamic Art gallery at the Louvre Museum in Paris and The Shard in London.